godunko/a0b-tools/README.md

 * `common_required_switches`: list of required switches for compiler and linker to build runtime and application.
   Architecture specific switches should be listed here.
+* `linker_required_switches`: list of required switches to be used by linker.
+  Usually switches to ignore default startup files and standard C library.